 Oklahoma's largest reservoir has more than 600 miles of shoreline!
 Great fishing (bass and crappie) boat rentals, heated fishing dock, boating, skiing, wakeboarding and lake swimming are all nearby.

 Enjoy the great outdoors by strolling through a wooded area to the shore of Lake Eufaula.
 If the water is low, wildlife tracks are abundant on the beach - see how many you can identify!

 Our barnyard zoo (expanding regularly) currently houses laying hens, along with some unruly roosters that fly out of the pen, scratch around in the dirt and show off their skills at crowing (at a decent hour of the morning of course)!
-Also, for your viewing pleasure we have ducks, rabbits that can be petted, Molly, our Watusi cow and Daisy, our newest addition, is a Jersey calf.
-If you look closely, you might catch a glimpse of our shy cat, Marley and the not so shy Ringo.
+Also, for your viewing pleasure we have ducks, Molly, our Watusi cow and Daisy, our newest addition, is a Jersey cow.
+If you look closely, you might catch a glimpse of our shy cat, Marley.

 Our catch and release pond is perfect for teaching kids to fish!
 Crappie and bluegill are plentiful and we have recently stocked it with the next generation!
 All the essential fishing gear is available at our store if you leave home without it.
 Bored with pond fishing?
 Check out Lake Eufaula!
 Boats to rent, guides for hire and bank or dock fishing nearby!

 For adults and kids alike, pancakes are a favorite!
 Come try the pancake challenge and win a free breakfast - adult and kid category.
 Ask your waitress for details and we'll heat up the griddle!